renggli/dart-xml/README.md

 ### Supports

-- Standard well-formed XML and HTML.
+- Standard well-formed XML (and HTML).
 - Decodes and encodes commonly used character entities.
-- Querying and traversing API using Dart iterators.
+- Querying, traversing, and mutating API using Dart principles.
 - Building XML trees using a builder API.

 ### Limitations